Le Pen supporters rally in Paris, turning a protest into a populist show of force

 One woman raised a handmade scale of justice, its arms bent and broken — a symbol of what Le Pen's supporters see as a justice system turned against the people.

-Le Pen was found guilty of using European Parliament funds meant for aides to pay party staff in France.
-The court called it “a democratic bypass.”
-Her sentence: four years in prison, including two under house arrest, and a five-year ban, effective immediately, from public office.
-She is appealing, with a ruling expected just months before the 2027 election.
+Le Pen was found guilty of using European Parliament funds to pay party staff in France — a scheme the court described as “a democratic bypass.”
+She was sentenced to four years in prison, including two under house arrest, and banned from public office for five years, effective immediately.
+Her appeal is scheduled for next year.

-The verdict has split the country.
-Polls show Le Pen and Bardella still leading in first-round scenarios.
-But they also show that most French voters view the ruling as fair.
-While National Rally voters see her as a victim of a rigged system, much of the wider public sees it as justice served.
+The reaction has been sharply divided.
+While National Rally supporters denounce the ruling as politically motivated, many outside the party see it as legitimate accountability.
+“I challenge the notion that there is a tsunami of support for Le Pen on this issue,” said John Goodman, Ph.D., director of Syracuse University’s flagship program in France.

+He also criticized the unusually rapid pace of Le Pen's appeal.
+“Her appeal has been fast-tracked so it can be heard in the summer of 2026, well before the 2027 presidential election, and significantly faster than a typical criminal case,” Goodman said.

 On the other side of the Seine, hundreds gathered for a counter-rally led by left-wing parties, warning that France’s far right is embracing U.S.-style authoritarianism.